THMSCMPG/PhysNotes/README.md

 # PhysNotes
-location for all my physics notes from Intro to Modern Physics to Statitistical Mechanics, Electricity and Magnetism, and more! to be implemented after/during spring 2027
+location for all my physics notes from Intro to Modern Physics to Statitistical Mechanics, Electricity and Magnetism, and more! to be implemented after/during fall 2026

 plan:
 - add PhysNotes